BioDynaMo/biodynamo/doc/user_guide/tumor_concept.md

 #### Live visualisation

-To use live visualisation, turn the live option of your configuration file to true, then click on the _Catalyst_ top menu, and select _Connect_ .
+To use live visualisation, turn the `insitu` option of your configuration file to true, then click on the _Catalyst_ top menu, and select _Connect_ .
 This windows should appears

 [![Connect ParaView](images/jean_tutorial/paraview2.png)](/docs/userguide/tumor_concept/#paraview)